Cancer Council NSW logo

 • good hand–eye coordination

-• planning and problem solving.
+• planning and problem-solving.

-If you are diagnosed with any type of brain tumour, it is very important to ask your doctor how your condition or treatment will affect your ability to drive.
+When you are diagnosed with any type of brain tumour, it is very important to ask your doctor how your condition or treatment will affect your ability to drive.

 Before you start driving again, always check with your doctor.
 Laws in Australia require drivers to let their driver licensing authority know about any permanent or long-term illness or injury that is likely to affect their ability to drive.